Jerry C. Griffin Sells 554 Shares of Inspire Medical Systems, Inc. (NYSE:INSP) Stock

-Inspire Medical Systems, Inc. (NYSE:INSP – Get Free Report) Director Jerry C. Griffin sold 554 shares of the business’s stock in a transaction on Monday, March 11th.
-The shares were sold at an average price of $198.05, for a total transaction of $109,719.70.
-Following the transaction, the director now owns 9,744 shares of the company’s stock, valued at $1,929,799.20.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Inspire Medical Systems, Inc. (NYSE:INSP – Get Free Report) Director Jerry C. Griffin sold 554 shares of the stock in a transaction dated Monday, March 18th.
+The stock was sold at an average price of $193.53, for a total value of $107,215.62.
+Following the transaction, the director now owns 10,190 shares of the company’s stock, valued at approximately $1,972,070.70.
+The transaction was disclosed in a filing with the SEC, which is available at this link.

-Inspire Medical Systems (NYSE:INSP – Get Free Report) last posted its earnings results on Tuesday, February 6th.
-The company reported $0.49 earnings per share for the quarter, beating the consensus estimate of ($0.04) by $0.53.
+Inspire Medical Systems (NYSE:INSP – Get Free Report) last released its quarterly earnings results on Tuesday, February 6th.
+The company reported $0.49 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.04) by $0.53.
 Inspire Medical Systems had a negative net margin of 3.39% and a negative return on equity of 3.93%.
-The company had revenue of $192.51 million during the quarter, compared to analysts’ expectations of $186.75 million.
-During the same period last year, the company posted $0.10 earnings per share.
-Inspire Medical Systems’s quarterly revenue was up 39.6% on a year-over-year basis.
-Equities analysts forecast that Inspire Medical Systems, Inc. will post -0.38 earnings per share for the current fiscal year.
+The company had revenue of $192.51 million during the quarter, compared to the consensus estimate of $186.75 million.
+During the same period in the previous year, the business earned $0.10 earnings per share.
+The firm’s quarterly revenue was up 39.6% on a year-over-year basis.
+As a group, equities analysts anticipate that Inspire Medical Systems, Inc. will post -0.35 EPS for the current year.

 Inspire Medical Systems Company Profile